 Moonsighting system for Ramaḍān, Shawwāl and Dhū al-Hijja:

-Observe the Moon in Britain and then take testimony from Morocco, South Africa and any of the countries with the bilateral agreement.
+Observe the Moon in Britain and then take testimony from Morocco, South Africa and any of the countries with a bilateral agreement in situ.
 This is to facilitate unity amongst British Muslims.

-The reason to extend the (British) horizon and opting to take moonsighting testimonies is due to the well known Hadith.
-Nabi (Sallallaho Alaihe Wassallam) commanded us to observe fast when the moon is sighted and to (conclude the month of) fasting wen the moon is sighted.
+The reason to extend the (British) horizon and opting to take moonsighting testimonies is due to the well-known Hadith.
+Nabi (Sallallaho Alaihe Wassallam) commanded us to observe fast when the moon is sighted and to (conclude the month of) fasting when the moon is sighted.
 This narration is Mutlaq (unconditional) and as long as the actual sighting can be verified, confirmed and reliably transmitted (the body of) Muslims can begin their Ramaḍān and conclude it (thus beginning Shawwāl).

 حدثنا آدم، حدثنا شعبة، حدثنا محمد بن زياد، قال سمعت أبا هريرة ـ رضى الله عنه ـ يقول قال النبي صلى الله عليه وسلم أو قال قال أبو القاسم صلى الله عليه وسلم ” صوموا لرؤيته، وأفطروا لرؤيته، فإن غبي عليكم فأكملوا عدة شعبان ثلاثين